-It is important to note that there are some exceptions to the prohibition on cartel conduct, including for contractual joint ventures,4 agreements solely between related bodies corporate,5 and conduct that has been authorised on public benefit grounds by the ACCC.6
+There are some exceptions to the prohibition on cartel conduct, including for contractual joint ventures,4 agreements solely between related bodies corporate,5 and conduct that has been authorised on public benefit grounds by the ACCC.6

 Although these types of conduct may fall outside the cartel provisions, they are regulated by other provisions of the Competition and Consumer Act.

 A key concept in the definition of cartel conduct is that of a CAU.
 While none of these terms is defined in the Competition and Consumer Act, for a CAU to be established the courts have required there to be a meeting of the minds (by way of some communication) and a commitment by one or more parties to act in a certain way.
 It is insufficient that parties merely hold independent beliefs, or if there is a mere hope that something will be done.